by Kelli Martinelli

 Alrighty, now that you’ve read and digested every single word above.
 Let’s get in to the how-to.
 It’s simple really.

-Rip down a side of the disposable insert (over the toilet, naturally).
+Rip down a side of the disposable insert (over the toilet bowl).
 If the insert isn’t already pretty soaked, dunk it in the bowl first to let it soak up a bit of the water.
 This just makes things easier.
 Now that it’s ripped, dump out the inner core.
-This is the fluff part, the pulp that does the absorbing magic.
+This is the absorbent part.
 Dump it all in the bowl.
 Give it a little swish with the swishstick (included in most gPants 2-packs and bundles — if you don’t have one, give us a shout).
 Then flush!
 If you’re new at this, hold on to the outer coverstock while the inner fluff gets whooshed away, then let go of the coverstock at the last second.
 This is just to ensure that the two parts are completely separated.
 Make sense?
 You’ve got this covered.